 If the power-supply lights do not illuminate, the problem may be in the matrix's backplane connectors, which carry electric current from the power supplies to the cards.
 The matrix can be returned to Clear-Com for investigation or repair.
-Another matrix can be temporarily substituted for the damaged one.
+In the meantime, another matrix can be substituted for the damaged one.